 *An introduction to Redis data types and abstractions

-Redis is not a plain key-value store, actually it is a data structures server, supporting different kind of values.
-What this means is that, while in traditional key-value stores you associated string keys to string values, in Redis the value is not limited to a simple string, but can also hold more complex data structures.
+Redis is not a plain key-value store, it is actually a data structures server, supporting different kinds of values.
+What this means is that, while in traditional key-value stores you associate string keys to string values, in Redis the value is not limited to a simple string, but can also hold more complex data structures.
 The following is the list of all the data structures supported by Redis, which will be covered separately in this tutorial:

 - Binary-safe strings.